...

 Glucagon Suppression: GLP-1 and its analogs also suppress the secretion of the hormone glucagon, which typically raises blood sugar levels.
 By inhibiting glucagon release, GLP-1 analogs help maintain glucose homeostasis.

-It’s important to note that while GLP-1 analogs like Semaglutide have shown promise in improving metabolic and cardiovascular health, their use should be under the supervision of a healthcare professional.
+It’s important to note that while GLP-1 analogs like GLP-1 have shown promise in improving metabolic and cardiovascular health, their use should be under the supervision of a healthcare professional.
 They are typically prescribed as part of a comprehensive treatment plan for individuals with obesity.
 Additionally, ongoing research is exploring their potential benefits and safety in various health conditions, including Alzheimer’s disease and cardiovascular events

-When used in the context of weight loss, semaglutide is typically prescribed at a higher dose than what is used for diabetes management.
+When used in the context of weight loss, GLP-1 is typically prescribed at a higher dose than what is used for diabetes management.
 The weight loss effect is believed to be a result of multiple factors, including:

 Delayed gastric emptying: As you mentioned, these drugs can slow down the emptying of the stomach, which can contribute to feelings of fullness and help control food intake.